Fash-me/Landing-page/README.md

 # Landing-page

-Odin landing page project
+Odin landing page project.

-This is a landing page, one of my projects in TheOdinprojec.com
+This is a landing page, one of my projects in TheOdinprojec.com.